2018 – 2020

 In partnership with:

-In the scope of the project, Culture Hub Croatia will contribute with the following activities:
+In the scope of the project, Culture Hub Croatia contributes with the following activities:

 art workshops for children